makbn/opencv_android_setup_tutorial/README.md

 compile project(':openCVLibrary320')

 ```
-* `openCVLibrary320` is the name of added module from OpenCV and it may have diffrent name for you!
+* `openCVLibrary320` is the name of added module from OpenCV and it may have different name for you!